Bil000/Bil000/README.md

+Hi!

+Welcome to my GitHub,
-Hi my name is Bil,
+my name is Bil;

 I'm a Python developer, currently attending college, but looking for my first job, however I work as a freelancer in personal projects for friends or for myself either;

 I'm also interested in
-Cyber security Development, Robotics, Al, Database, game development, Back End languages, Web Development etc;
+Cyber security Development, Robotics, Al, Database, game development, Back End Development, Web Development etc;

-I'm working in my current goal that is to become a Full Stack Python developer;
+I'm working in my current goal that is to become a Full Stack Dev in Python;

 Take a look in my site where i demonstrate my soft skills and give updates about my career journey